 More detailed information on the ROK's system of government can be found at the official ROK Government website

-President Park is Korea’s first female president and has an impressive political pedigree.
-She was first elected to the National Assembly in 1998 and was Chair of the Grand National Party (predecessor of Saenuri) from 2004-2006.
+President Park, Korea’s first female president was first elected to the National Assembly in 1998 and was Chair of the Grand National Party (predecessor of Saenuri) from 2004-2006.
 She is the daughter of former President Park Chung-hee, who came to power in 1961 and masterminded Korea’s economic rise.
-One year into her term, President Park remains popular for her strong, principled engagement or “trustpolitik” with North Korea.
-She visited North Korea in 2002 and 2005 and met former leader Kim Jong-il on both occasions.
 Domestically, President Park is focused on economic growth, employment and supporting small businesses.
-In the most recent National Assembly election, on 11 April 2012, Saenuri defied expectations to maintain control of the Assembly by a slim margin.
+In the most recent National Assembly election on 13 April 2016, the ruling Saenuri Party won 122 of the 300 seats, a reduction from the 146 seats it won in the previous National Assembly election (April 2012).

-Other potential trigger-points in recent years were: the sinking of the ROK navy ship the Cheonan with the loss of 46 sailors on 26 March 2010; the revelation by the DPRK on 12 November 2010 that it had industrial-scale uranium enrichment capabilities; the DPRK's shelling of Yeonpyeong Island in the ROK on 23 November 2010, which left four South Koreans dead and 55 wounded; the news of North Korean leader Kim Jong-il's death in December 2011; and the North's failed satellite launch using a long-range rocket on 14 April 2012.
+Other provocations in recent years were: its third nuclear test on 12 February 2013; the ballistic missile test on 12 December 2012; the sinking of the ROK navy ship the Cheonan with the loss of 46 sailors on 26 March 2010; the revelation by the Democratic People’s Republic of Korea (DPRK, also known as North Korea) on 12 November 2010 that it had industrial-scale uranium enrichment capabilities; the DPRK's shelling of Yeonpyeong Island in the ROK on 23 November 2010, which left four South Koreans dead and 55 wounded; the news of North Korean leader Kim Jong-il's death in December 2011; and the North's failed satellite launch using a long-range rocket on 14 April 2012.

 Since the Korean War, the ROK has been preoccupied with the military threat from the DPRK and has been closely allied with the United States to guarantee its security.
 At present, the United States maintains around 28,500 troops in the ROK.

 Foreign policy under the Kim Dae-jung administration (1998–2003) emphasised a 'sunshine policy' of engagement with the DPRK.
 President Kim's overriding objective was to secure regional peace and stability, and build a firm foundation for reconciliation with the North and the eventual reunification of the peninsula.
 This approach was continued by the succeeding Roh Moo-hyun administration (2003–2008).
 President Lee Myung-bak (2008-2013) took a tougher line on the DPRK, linking economic aid to the need for the DPRK to end its nuclear arms program.
+President Park’s ‘Trustpolitik’ has strengthened Lee’s approach to relations with the North and has seen the closure of the Gaesong joint industrial complex this year.
 From August 2003, the ROK participated in Six-Party Talks with the DPRK, the United States, China, Japan and Russia, with the aim of finding a lasting solution to the problems of the Korean Peninsula.
 See also DPRK country brief.

 The ROK sees itself as that is well-positioned to play a pivotal role on global and regional issues, such as disarmament and economic governance.
 It appreciates the benefits of working together with Australia, which it sees as sharing similar values and interests.
 In this context, the ROK and Australia have come together more recently as members of “MIKTA” (Mexico, Indonesia, South Korea, Turkey and Australia), an informal and non-exclusive group of influential countries cooperating to address diverse international challenges.